-A report from the Mental Health Foundation found that nearly two thirds of us have experienced mental health at some point in our lifetime.
+A report from the Mental Health Foundation found that nearly two thirds of us have experienced a mental health issue at some point in our lifetime.

 What support is available for me?

-There is lot of help at hand at Coventry University, the health and wellbeing team’s support areas include disability, welfare, counselling, mental health, and care leavers’ support and workshops.
+There is lots of help available at Coventry University, the health and wellbeing team’s support areas include disability, welfare, counselling, mental health, and care leavers’ support and workshops.